 The Savigny Luxury Index (“SLI”) leaped by 3.5 percent last month, as the feel-good factor returned to the luxury sector, underpinned by strong results announcements and positive market reaction to repositioning strategies.

-PARIS, France — LVMH Moet Hennessy Louis Vuitton SA, the world’s largest luxury-products maker, reported third-quarter revenue that trailed analysts’ estimates amid slowing growth in fashion and leather-goods sales.
+PARIS, France — LVMH Moet Hennessy Louis Vuitton SA, the world’s largest luxury-goods company, reported first-quarter sales that trailed analysts’ estimates as revenue from wine and spirits dropped on destocking by retailers in China.